-- Preheat the oven to 375 F and grease a sheet pan with olive oil.
-Spread squash and onion on the pan, toss with oil, sprinkle with salt and pepper, and cook for 30-35 minutes or until very soft.
+- Preheat the oven to 375 F and line a sheet pan with foil.
+Spread squash and onion on the pan, toss with oil, sprinkle with salt, and cook for 25-30 minutes or until very soft.
 Let cool slightly.

 - Transfer the squash and onions to a food processor and puree, adding the broth to make a creamy, yet thick consistency.

-- Stir squash mixture into rice, season to taste with additional salt if needed, and top with Parmesan cheese (if using) to serve.
+- Warm the rice.
+Stir squash mixture into rice, season to taste with additional salt if needed, and top with Parmesan cheese (if using) to serve.